aeyage/bank-vault-sec/README.md

 ## Project Overview

-The system deploys a passive infrared (PIR) motion sensor and an MC-38 door magnetic sensor switch that are interfaced with the NodeMCU-32S WiFi Bluetooth BLE IoT Dev Board to detect unauthorised access through the use of those sensors by providing alerts in near-real-time.
+The system deploys a passive infrared (PIR) motion sensor and an MC-38 door magnetic sensor switch that are interfaced with the NodeMCU-32S to detect unauthorised access through the use of those sensors by providing alerts in near-real-time.

 When the PIR sensor senses movement or the door sensor detects an opening, it sends the data to the NodeMCU-32S board.
 The board will then activate the buzzer, which sounds an alarm and blinks the LED as a visual alert signal.